apache/bigtop/bigtop-deploy/vm/vagrant-puppet-docker/README.md

 ##Notes

-* Users currently using vagrant 1.6+ is strongly recommanded to upgrade to 1.6.4+, otherwise you will encounter the [issue](https://github.com/mitchellh/vagrant/issues/3769) when installing plguins
+* Users currently using vagrant 1.6+ is strongly recommanded to upgrade to 1.6.4+, otherwise you will encounter the [issue](https://github.com/mitchellh/vagrant/issues/3769) when installing plugins